ClickHouse/wal-rus/docs/DESIGN.md

 Hand-rolled SigV4 instead of `aws-sdk-rust` (multi-MB dependency footprint) or `object_store` (arrow deps, abstracts away streaming control).
-UNSIGNED-PAYLOAD over HTTPS streams request bodies without hashing up front; relies on TLS for body integrity.
-Multipart at 8 MB parts, single PUT under 32 MB, abort on permanent failure, per-part retry on transient (SigV4 signs the body hash, same body → same signature → safe replay).
-Listing via list-type=2 continuation tokens.
+UNSIGNED-PAYLOAD over HTTPS streams bodies without hashing up front, TLS covers integrity.
+Multipart parts buffer in memory so a transient retry replays identical bytes, the safety net since UNSIGNED-PAYLOAD leaves the signature off the body.
+Unknown-size bodies buffer up to the single-PUT cap and skip multipart's create/upload/complete trio when they fit, so a compressed 16 MiB segment lands in one PUT.

 ### GCS